sassoftware/esp-kubernetes/README.md

        requests:
          storage: 20Gi  # volume size requested
 ```
+**Note to Scott** The content of the template for deploy/pvc.yaml does not match what is here.
+Does that matter?

-This file specifies the *PersistentVolumeClaim* that the Postgres database, the open source filebrowser app,  and the ESP
+This file specifies the *PersistentVolumeClaim* that the PostgreSQL database, the open source filebrowser application,  and the ESP
-server pods make in Kubernetes.
+server pods make in the Kubernetes environment.

-**Important**: The system administrator must have already set up a persistent volume that can bind to this claim.
+**Note to Scott** This says that you run dodeploy to generate manifests and implies that you *then* modify pvc.yaml.
+Is that correct?

 In general, the processes associated with the ESP server run user:**sas**, group:**sas**.
 Commonly,
 this is associated with uid:**1001**, gid:**1001**.
 An example of this is in the deployment of the open source filebrowser